macoutouly/Classif_01092105/README.md

 # INSIGHT

-The fact of making more than $50 000 per year depends on the level of education (20%) then the choice in the major occupation, your dividends from stocks also play a role.
+The fact of making more than $50 000 per year depends on the level of education (20%) then the choice in the major occupation(12%), your dividends from stocks (6%), the number of week worked in the year, even the marital status(4%) play a role.